-The school principal may recommend to the Superintendent the expulsion of any student who has committed a serious breach of conduct including, but not limited to: willful disobedience; open defiance of authority of the School Board employee; violence against persons or property; giving or selling intoxicating beverages, controlled substances, drugs or counterfeit drugs to any person on school grounds or at any school-sponsored activity; threatening or using a weapon against any person; conviction of a felony; and any other act which substantially disrupts the orderly conduct of the school.
+The school principal may recommend to the Superintendent the expulsion of any student who has committed a serious breach of conduct including, but not limited to: willful disobedience; open defiance of authority of the School Board employee; violence against persons or property; giving or selling intoxicating beverages, controlled substances, drugs or counterfeit drugs to any person on school grounds or at any school-sponsored activity; threatening or using a weapon against any person; conviction of a felony; and any other act which substantially disrupts the orderly conduct of the school, and any Level III and/or IV violation of the code of student conduct.
+The school principal or designee shall recommend to the Superintendent, the expulsion of any student who has violated School Board rules which require expulsion.
+Mandatory expulsion includes, but is not limited to giving or selling intoxicating beverages, controlled substances, drugs, or counterfeit drugs to any person on school grounds or at any school-sponsored activity; threatening or using a weapon against any person; any felonious act; conviction of a felony; and any second offense of possessing or under the influence of intoxicating beverages, controlled substances, drugs, or counterfeit drugs on school grounds or at any school-sponsored activity.